 - Volunteers specially trained to support the needs of the dying patient and family

 - Bereavement support for those grieving for the year following the death of the patient

 - Access to University Hospitals for care when symptoms cannot be managed at home

 First Steps in Hospice Care

 Discussions about hospice care can take place between the patient and his or her physician and family, once the decision is made to focus on comfort rather than a cure.
 After the patient makes his or her decision, a doctor’s order is obtained to begin hospice care.

-Both UH Hospice and Hospice of the Western Reserve at UH are licensed by the state of Ohio, certified for Medicare and Medicaid, and accredited by The Joint Commission.
-UH hospice adheres to the same high standards required by all UH programs and services.
+Hospice of the Western Reserve at UH is licensed by the state of Ohio, certified for Medicare and Medicaid, and accredited by The Joint Commission.
 Hospice patient families and caregivers will be asked to complete satisfaction surveys and results will be benchmarked and used for quality improvement activities.

 Hospice care services are paid for by Medicare, Medicaid and most private insurance plans.